oluwadunni1/fbiCrimeAnalysis/README.md

 # FBI Crime Analysis: NIBRS Adoption Project

-This repository contains the analysis and report on NIBRS adoption across U.S. law enforcement agencies, examining nationwide trends, regional disparities, and state-level challenges as of March 2025.
+This repository contains the analysis and report on NIBRS adoption across U.S. law enforcement agencies, examining nationwide trends, regional disparities, and state-level challenges.
 This project was part of [TidyTuesday](https://github.com/rfordatascience/tidytuesday), a weekly social data project, for the week of February 18, 2025.
 The dataset used in this analysis was sourced from the TidyTuesday repository for that week: [TidyTuesday 2025/02/18](https://github.com/rfordatascience/tidytuesday/tree/master/data/2025/2025-02-18).

 ## Project Structure